Hanover County, Virginia: Law enforcement

 The Hanover County Sheriff's Office (HCSO) is the primary law enforcement agency in Hanover County, Virginia.
 The HCSO was created shortly after the county was formed on November 26, 1720.
 The Sheriff is David R. Hines.

 State and federal

-Hanover County is represented by Republicans Ryan McDougle and Siobhan Dunnavant and Democrat Jennifer McClellan in the Virginia Senate, Republican Buddy Fowler and Scott Wyatt in the Virginia House of Delegates and Republican Rob Wittman in the U.S. House of Representatives.
+Hanover County is represented by Republicans Ryan McDougle and Luther Cifers in the Virginia Senate, Republicans Buddy Fowler and Scott Wyatt in the Virginia House of Delegates and Republicans Rob Wittman and John McGuire in the U.S. House of Representatives.

-Hanover County is a strongly Republican county; no Democratic presidential candidate has won it since Harry Truman in 1948, and it was one of 4 counties that did not vote for Mark Warner in his 2008 landslide.
+Hanover County is a strongly Republican county; no Democratic presidential candidate has won it since Harry Truman in 1948, and it was one of four counties that did not vote for Mark Warner in his 2008 landslide.
+However, conservative Democrats represented it at the state level as late as the 1990s.

 Education

-Hanover County has fifteen elementary schools, four middle schools, four high schools, one alternative school, and one technology school.
+Hanover County Public Schools has fifteen elementary schools, four middle schools, four high schools, one alternative school, and one technology school.
 The four high schools are Atlee High School, Hanover High School, Mechanicsville High School, and Patrick Henry High School.
 Forbes magazine named Hanover County as one of the top fifty counties in the United States for student achievement vs. cost per student.